pay-theory/payment-components/README.md

 To manage payments with payment parameters simply add the following when initializing the transaction:

 - **payment-parameters-name**: The payment parameters to use for the payment.

+For more information on payment parameters check out the [Payment Parameters](docs/PAYMENT_PARAMETERS.md) documentation.

 ```javascript